-Forex position sizing may reach 5, 10, or even 20x leverage…while still keeping risk on the trade to less than 1% of the account balance.
-Many forex brokers offer 30x to 50x leverage (or more in countries).
+Forex position sizing may require 10, 20, or even 50x leverage…while still keeping risk on the trade to less than 1% of the account balance.
+Many forex brokers offer 30x to 50x leverage (or more in some countries).

 Position sizing for day trading stocks is capped at 4x leverage.
-This means much of the capital in the account, including the maximum leverage, can quite easily be used even when risking only 1% or 0.5% of the account on a trade (don’t need to risk that much, can risk less).
+This means much of the capital in the account, including the maximum leverage, can quite easily be used even when risking only 1% or 0.5% of the account on a trade (you don’t need to risk that much, you can risk less).
 One day trading position may use most of the available capital in the account, leaving little for other trading activities, such as swing trades.
-You can always choose to allocate a specific amount to day trade, and leave the rest of the capital for other trades.
+You can always choose to allocate a specific amount to day trades, and leave the rest of the capital for other trades.

 Main takeaway: the 1-minute chart is for people who want to maximize their trading time with more trades and typically large position sizes with small stop losses and profit targets (but targets can be expanded if desired).

 A 5-minute chart may work well for someone who focuses on bigger intraday trends and doesn’t need to see the open-high-low-close price every minute, but would rather get summary data over 5-minute periods.

 If you want to trade on a 5-minute chart, build and test the strategy on a 5-minute chart.

 Trading the five-minute requires focus, but less constant attention than the 1-minute chart.
 Candles are forming every five minutes, so there is more time between data points.
 If a trader waits for candles to close before acting, this means no action is taken for at least 5-minute intervals, and often longer.